 When performing an automated and controllable migration, a number of interim results arise, e.g., during the analysis of source data.
-Keeping these information as well as logging and status information is necessary for the administrator to manage and verify the migration and for the software itself to handle parallel job executions autonomously.
+Keeping these information, as well as logging and status information is necessary for the administrator to manage and verify the migration and for the software itself to handle parallel job executions autonomously.
 The necessity for saving and querying migration metadata leads to HiPAS's design paradigm of not leaving the database layer during the whole migration process.
-Interim results such as generated DDL and DML Statements for later execution are represented by tuples of tables inside a temporary migration schema enjoying of the databases advantages transactional control mechanisms.
+Interim results such as generated DDL and DML Statements for later execution are represented by tuples of tables inside a temporary migration schema enjoying advantages of the databases transactional control mechanisms.
 The paradigm of everything being a tuple is emphasized by the following list:

-- objects to create are tuples (table "cr_sql") - data to transfer are tuples (table "transfer_job_list") - running jobs are tuples (table "mig_control") - parameters are tuples (table "param") - logs are tuples (table "logging")
+- objects to create are tuples (table "cr\sql") - data to transfer are tuples (table "transfer\job\list") - running jobs are tuples (table "mig\control") - parameters are tuples (table "param") - logs are tuples (table "logging")

 After a migration has been performed, its success and the transferred data's integrity have to be verified.
 Since logging information was stored during the whole process inside the logging table, SQL can be leveraged to query for certain transferred objects or states or both.
-Sorting, calculating and analytical capabilities of SQL are utilized as well for optimizing the migration process, thus there is no need for any other migration application on operating system level then the database management system (DBMS) itself.
+For optimizing the migration process, sorting, calculating and analytical capabilities of SQL are utilized, thus, there is no need for any other migration application on operating system level than the database management system (DBMS) itself.